denkristoffer/howmanypeoplearethereinthe.world/howmanypeoplearethereinthe.world/README.md

 ## Local development

-Start the development server with `yarn now dev`.
+Start the development server with `yarn dev`.